-Based on the above findings we turn to examine the effect of the interaction between the timing of the adoption of agriculture and distance from Erlitou on stickiness to China.53 We hypothesize that, while the effect of early agricultural adoption on stickiness to China is decidedly significant and positive, being located at places less easily accessible from Erlitou is expected to reverse this effect.
-The interaction term should be negative and significant ($\beta_1 < 0$), reflecting the beneficial effect of the early adoption of agriculture on autochthonous state-building and eventual autonomy for those in locations not easily accessible from Erlitou.
-We estimate the following equation using a spatial error model54 where Y_i is the inverse hyperbolic sine transformation of the (hybrid) stickiness to China for cell i over the 221BCE to 1911CE period.
-YSA_i denotes years since cell i adopted of agriculture, $Distance\ Erlitou_i$ is HMI distance from Erlitou (reflecting how isolated a cell is from Erlitou).
-C_i' is the set of characteristics of cell i, which includes the set of basic geo-climatic controls, 55 and a set of additional controls such as its isolation from the rest of the land mass, its HMI distance to major rivers in eastern Asia, whether it is located in millet/rice hotspots, and its caloric suitability from cultivating millet/rice.
+of agriculture on autochthonous state-building and eventual autonomy for those in locations not easily accessible from Erlitou.
+We estimate the following equation using a spatial error model66 where Y_i is the inverse hyperbolic sine transformation of the (hybrid) stickiness to China for cell i over the 221 BCE to 1,911 CE period.
+YSA_i denotes years since cell i adopted of agriculture, Distance Erlitou_i is HMI distance from Erlitou (reflecting how isolated a cell is from Erlitou).
+C'i is the set of characteristics of cell i, which includes a set of fixed effects to account for heterogeneity across geological plates, unobserved heterogeneity across regions ever claimed by China, basic geoclimatic controls,67, a set of additional controls such as its isolation from the rest of the Eurasian land mass, its HMI distance to major rivers in eastern Asia, whether it is located in millet/rice hotspots, and its caloric suitability from cultivating millet/rice.
 We estimate this equation for each of the three measures of stickiness to China - territorial, cadastral, and hybrid, respectively.

-$$Y_i = \beta_0 + \beta_1 Y S A_i \times Distance \ Erlitou_i + \beta_2 Y S A_i + \beta_3 Distance \ Erlitou_i + \beta_k' C_i' + \varepsilon_i, \tag{7}$$
+$$Y_i = \beta_0 + \beta_1 Y S A_i \times Distance \ Erlitou_i + \beta_2 Y S A_i + \beta_3 Distance \ Erlitou_i + \beta'k C'i + \varepsilon_i, \tag{7}$$

-Table 2 presents our regression results based on our hybrid Stickiness to China measure.56 Column (1) shows estimates of the interaction between YSA and distance from Erlitou, and confirms the significance of the predicted negative coefficient.
+Table 2 presents our regression results based on our hybrid stickiness to China measure.68 Column (1) shows estimates of the interaction between YSA and distance from Erlitou, and confirms the significance of the predicted negative coefficient.
 This result implies that, conditional on their distance from Erlitou, cells that adopted agriculture earlier were less likely to be absorbed by China.
 Similarly, holding YSA constant, cells that were closer to Erlitou were more likely to be incorporated into China.
 Together, these results suggest that the "race" between the growth of local state-building projects that started with the adoption of the agricultural way of life, on the one hand, and the expansion of the power-projection capabilities of the successors to the earliest states, on the other, determined the broad patterns of the expansion of a mega-state in eastern Asia during the last 2,200 years.